MD-Studio/cerise/docs/source/design.rst

 During staging in, in state STAGING_IN, permanent errors may occur if an input file is not available (e.g. due to a mistyped URI).
 Temporary failures are also possible, e.g. if an http URI returns error 503 Resource Temporarily Unavailable.
 In this case, staging is aborted, and the job moved to the corresponding error state.
 If an internal error occurs (which it shouldn't, but no program is perfect) the job is put into the SYSTEM_ERROR state.

 Unsuccessful workflow runs will result in a CWL error of type PermanentFailure or TemporaryFailure, as signalled by the remote CWL runner.
-Once a job is in the FINISHED state, this output will be examined, and it will be moved into SUCCESS, PERMANENT_FAILURE, or TEMPORARY_FAILURE as appropriate.
+Once a job is in the FINISHED state, this output will be examined, and if an error has occurred it will be moved into PERMANENT_FAILURE, or TEMPORARY_FAILURE as appropriate.
 If the remote CWL runner does not produce usable output, a SYSTEM_ERROR results.

 If an error occurs during staging out, in state STAGING_OUT, then like for staging in, the process is aborted and the job moved into an appropriate error state (PERMANENT_FAILURE, TEMPORARY_FAILURE or SYSTEM_ERROR).